onkelbeh/HomeAssistantRepository/README.md

 $ rc-update add homeassistant
 ```

-I could be necessary to install some components by hand, there are too many components to mask all in use flags.
-If you use a component which you want to be added as a use flag, send a pull request, or just let me know.
+It could be necessary to install some components by hand, there are too many components to mask all in USE Flags.
+If you use a component which you want to be added as a USE Flag, send a pull request, or just let me know.

 ## Upgrading to Python 3.8 from a pre 3.8 system (same as it was from Python 3.6 to 3.7).

 ### The fastest way:

-* Throw away app-misc/homeassistant
+* Remove app-misc/homeassistant (emerge -cav)
 * run `emerge --depclean -a`, this will remove all dependent packages
 * update your naked core system as described below
 * reinstall app-misc/homeassistant with only the new Python Version